George P. Hartwick, III

 A selection of his other awards includes the Pennsylvania Citizens for Better Libraries (PCBL) Local Public Official Award, S.W.A.N.
 Collaboration Award, the Harambee Recognition Award of the Nguzo Saba Ujoma-Unity, and Electorate for President Obama Electoral College.

 Despite these honors, George finds his greatest legacy to be his children.
-He is the proud father of Alexis, Lauren, Jordan and George IV.
+He is the proud father of Alexis, Lauren, Jordan, George IV, and Kamdyn.
 He believes changing the world for the better begins with being a good parent.

 Guiding George efforts to serve his community is his deeply held conviction that those who have walked through adversity have the power and responsibility to help those who are still struggling.